MA, PhD, University of Minnesota

 Wicker’s interdisciplinary research focuses on the reception of Roman art in Scandinavia during the Early Medieval Period.
 She is interested in how Late Roman medallions inspired stamped gold pendants known as bracteates, which were worn by elite women across northern Europe.
 She has participated in the Getty Foundation Seminar, “The Arts of Rome’s Provinces” and collaborated with a contemporary goldsmith to reconstruct early medieval jewelry techniques.
 In addition to her research on bracteates, she has published on gender in archaeology, female infanticide during the Viking Age, Germanic animal-style art, and runic literacy.
 She has co-edited three books on gender and archaeology, including Situating Gender in European Archaeologies (Budapest: Archaeolingua, 2010).
-She has been co-director of an Digital Humanities Start-Up Grant from the National Endowment for the Humanities (HD-51640-13) to develop Project Andvari, an online integrated access to dispersed digital collections of early medieval artifacts.
+She has been co-director of a Digital Humanities Start-Up Grant from the National Endowment for the Humanities (HD-51640-13) to develop Project Andvari, which will provide online integrated access to dispersed digital collections of early medieval artifacts.

 Recent and upcoming presentations

-Wicker was invited to participate in the on-going project “Reading and Interpreting Runic Inscriptions: The Theory and Method of Runology” at the Centre for Advanced Studies of the Norwegian Academy of Science and Letters in Oslo, Norway.
+Also in 2014, Wicker was invited to participate in the on-going project “Reading and Interpreting Runic Inscriptions: The Theory and Method of Runology” at the Centre for Advanced Studies of the Norwegian Academy of Science and Letters in Oslo, Norway.
 She was in residence at the Centre in April 2014, when she also presented a paper at the 27th Annual meeting of Field Runologists.
 In September 2014, Wicker delivered a peer-reviewed paper at the conference on “Reading Runes,” the Eighth International Symposium on Runes and Runic Inscriptions, held in Nyköping, Sweden.